We may collect a share of sales or other compensation from the links on this page.

 - Level: Beginner/Intermediate boot.

-- ✅ Very comfortable liner that forms to the contours of your feet from your toes to your calves.
+- A very comfortable liner that forms the contours of your feet from your toes to your calves.

-- ✅ Calf adjuster allows the boot to expand or contract to fit different calves sizes.
+- The calf adjuster allows the boot to expand or contract to fit different calves sizes.

 Best Wide Advanced Intermediate